averageflamethrowerguy/historic-project-list/README.md

 ## Parallel Ray Tracer (Spring 2022)
 ### Repository is here: https://github.com/BoxianWang/cs77-final-project
 This is a parallel ray tracer for CS78 (Computer Graphics).
 By moving a naive C++ implementation into CUDA, using alternative data types, tree-based collision detection and unrolled supersampling, we were able to get an approximately 2000x improvement in ray tracing speed.
-For this project, I wrote around 3,000 lines of CUDA (though most of this was just converted C++).
+For this project, I wrote around 3,000 lines of CUDA.

 ## Simulated 32-bit CPU (Spring 2022)
 ### Please ask for access to this repository.